What is effective communication? 13 steps to improve it

 To adjust to the communication situation, you’ll need to:

-• Be able to recognize the formality of the situation — whether a situation is formal or informal (which, again, may depend on whether you are speaking with a peer, superior, or client) will determine the formality of speech/writing.
+• Recognize the formality of the situation — whether a situation is formal or informal (which, again, may depend on whether you are speaking with a peer, superior, or client) will determine the formality of your speech or writing.

 • Follow the situation’s etiquette — meetings, feedback sessions, and presentations all have their etiquette.